 Some of you might think that this must cost a lot to keep giving away free hardware wallets to people.
 But I don’t worry about the money.

-Firstly, my initial investment of Bitcoin and cryptocurrencies have appreciated more than 200%, so I don’t think it is a bad idea to give some of that money back into the crypto ecosystem for educational purposes.
+Firstly, my initial investment of Bitcoin and cryptocurrencies have appreciated by more than 200%, so I don’t think giving some of that money back into the crypto ecosystem for educational purposes is a bad idea.

 I think gifting hardware wallets for educational purposes is one of the best ways one can support the rise of cryptocurrencies.

 Now, the question is, which hardware wallets should you own?